getlago/lago-docs/docs/guide/02_self-hosting/docker.md

   - AWS S3 Compatibles Endpoints
   - Google Cloud Service Cloud Storage

+:warning: If you use S3 compatibles endpoints, you should set the `LAGO_AWS_S3_REGION` to a default value (ei: `us-east-1`), it is required to work properly!

 #### AWS S3

 You have to set these variables to use AWS S3.